srinipal/BlogPlus/README.md

 - [X] Comment on a blog post
 - [X] Like or Dislike a blog post
 - [X] View the latest and most popular posts in home page
-- [X] View the posts created by a user
 - [X] Add tags to an existing post
 - [x] View posts created by a particular user